 - Optional illustrations (figures or tables);

 All podium abstract submissions must have a brief (50-75 words) abstract.
-The abstract paragraph does NOT have to be part of the document but must be entered on the submission website in the Abstract box in Step 2 of the online submission form.
+The abstract paragraph does NOT have to be part of the document but must be entered on the submission website in the online submission form.

 Posters – Regular